Girls Only Comic Series

 — Fun for school girls and comfortable for parents and teachers

 Paper and pulp are a major industrial polluter of water, soil, and air.
 Toxic substances get released into our air, soil, and water because of the use of chlorine-based bleaches in the pulp and paper manufacturing process.
 Paper rotting releases methane gas, 25 times more harmful than carbon dioxide.
 Because of the severity of the problem posed by paper waste, we are taking simple steps to reduce it as much as possible.
-As a result, we print our comic books on 100% recycled paper and encourage our readers to recycle too.
+As a result, we print our comic books on 100% recycled paper.

 — Ending Period Stigma one comic at a time —

 Rotich is an avid story teller.
 She's part of the team that makes sure the stories in the comic books and on the website are thought-provoking, well-written, and fun to read.

 Wanjiru Kinuthia (Story Editor)

 Kiuthia loves to tell stories.
 At PadHer she is using this gift to impact the lives of young African schoolgirls.
 Kinuthia is in charge of character development and plots.